Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

 The throughput in the simulated 4MOST spectra drops below 70\(\%\) approximately below 4000 \AA\ and above 8000 \AA.
 We chose to limit the \ngsf{} template comparisons to this wavelength range.
-In the case where the input spectrum has no attached error spectrum, \ngsf{} has several options for generating error spectra which can be used as weights to calculate a reasonable \(\chi^2_{red}\) for the input.
+Since the ETC generates error spectra, we use these for calculating \(\chi^2\).
+In the case where the input spectrum has no attached error spectrum, \ngsf{} has several options for generating error spectra which can be used as weights to calculate a reasonable \(\chi^2\) for the input, although these are not the intended methods.
 It can determine a linear error spectrum or a Savitzky-Golay (SG) \citep{1964AnaCh..36.1627S} error spectrum.
-However, since the ETC generates error spectra, we use these for calculating \(\chi^2_{red}\).